open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 CDOC2 Client Application is an abstract component in the CDOC2 System.
 CDOC2 Client Applications help users to encrypt files to CDOC2 Container, decrypt received CDOC2 Containers.
 Specific examples of CDOC2 Client Applications include:

 * DigiDoc4 desktop application for Windows, MacOS and Linux operating systems (<https://open-eid.github.io/#desktop-applications>, <https://www.id.ee/en/rubriik/digidoc4-client/>, <https://github.com/open-eid/DigiDoc4-Client>)
-* DigiDoc4 mobile application for Android and IOS operating systems (<https://open-eid.github.io/#mobile-applications>)
+* DigiDoc4 mobile application for Android and iOS operating systems (<https://open-eid.github.io/#mobile-applications>)
 * CDOC2 Client CLI Application

 Use cases specified here are written in a generic form, so that they are applicable to all client applications.
 Client applications will implement specified use cases and their documentation may include additional information (use case models, UX wireframes, ...) about the implemented functions.